badalyaz/breast-cancer-detection/DataProcessing/SFUniversity_Dataset/README.md

 #### Getting the annotations for all the images
 - For this you need to just change the paths to the dataset in the get_SFUniversity_Masks_Boxes.py script. `**line247**`

+## Reference
+Thanks for the DDSMUtility to
+1. Anmol Sharma.
+(2015).
+DDSM Utility. .